 New Street was one of the four new main streets of the new town of Stourport.
 Houses on the north side were built by 1784, and were built gradually in phases from east to west.
-The 1802 plan of the town shows a terrace of buildings on the north side of the street, with these labelled as 'Club Houses', suggesting that the houses were built sequentially by a terminating building club; two semi-detached houses appear at the centre of the south side of the street on the 1845 tithe map.23
+The 1802 plan of the town shows a terrace of buildings on the north side of the street, with these labelled as 'Club Houses', suggesting that the houses were built sequentially by a terminating building club; two semi-detached houses appear at the centre of the south side of the street on the 1845 tithe map.23 it was demolished in 1973.24 The town's post office was located in New Street c.1820.25 The 1882-83 OS map shows a public house at the north-east end of New Street - this is the Hope and Anchor, established c.1830, originally called the Crown and Anchor.26

 New Street originally only extended just beyond the terrace on the north, continuing as a footpath which joined Moorhall Lane.
 The large villas of The Heath and Moor Hall were located to the north-west of New Street.
-The Market Hall was built in 1833, on the south side of New Street, at the junction with Bridge
+The Market Hall was built in 1833, on the south side of New Street, at the junction with Bridge Street, and is first depicted on the 1845 tithe map;